pseudo-longinus/meow-dock/README_EN.md

 git pull origin main
 ```

-If you still encounter problems, please submit the log file log\executor\xxx.zip to the issue tracker or email guanzhao3000@gmail.com.
-We will analyze the failure and optimize the code.
+If the issue persists, please don't hesitate to contact us.
+Feel free to submit the log file log\executor\xxx.zip to the issue tracker or email it to guanzhao3000@gmail.com. we will analyze the issues and optimize our project accordingly.

 ## License 📄